Wyndham Clark breaks course record to take outright lead at Pebble Beach

 Clark’s round does count as a course record on the PGA Tour, despite the players being able to clean and place balls on the fairways.

-Justin Rose shot a 66 to move to 11-under par – six off the lead – but Rory McIlroy is a further none strokes adrift after a 69.
+Justin Rose shot a 66 to move to 11-under par – six off the lead – but Rory McIlroy was a further nine strokes adrift after a 69.

 The final day’s play could be determined by weather with strong winds and rain threatening to delay or cut short play.